We are passionate about what we do

 We are a not-for-profit organisation, and an incorporated company limited by guarantee.
 We are focused on building the engagement and network of those aged 18 to 35 years in agriculture.

-Future Farmers Network Board of Directors currently consists of nine young people in rural industries aged under 35 years of age.
+Future Farmers Network Board of Directors currently consists of ten young people in rural industries aged under 35 years of age.

 Our values are unique